Tiberian Hebrew: Consonants

-Tiberian Hebrew has 29 consonantal phonemes, represented by 22 letters.
+Tiberian Hebrew had at least 23 consonantal phonemes, represented by 22 letters.
 The sin dot distinguishes between the two values of ש, with a dot on the left (שׂ) being pronounced the same as the letter Samekh.
 The letters בגדכפת (begadkefat) had two values each: plosive and fricative.

 The following are the most salient characteristics of the Tiberian Hebrew consonantal pronunciation: